-The area was extended in 1863, then reduced again a few decades later to create space for the Neue Burg palace extension that now borders the northwest side of the park.
+The authorities extended the area in 1863, then reduced it again a few decades later to create space for the Neue Burg palace extension that now borders the northwest side of the park.

 Following the demise of the monarchy and the change to a republic in 1919, the Kaisergarten passed to the state.
 At the time, many streets and similar were renamed to remove the Imperial connection.
 And so the Kaisergarten (Emperor’s Garden) simply became the Burggarten.

 Inside the Burggarten